Is “travel more” one of your goals for 2019? Read on…

 Phnom Penh via Bangkok

-Dubai airline Emirates links Phnom Penh and Bangkok with its new daily service.
-Although this is not the first time Emirates will fly to Phnom Penh (the launched flights to the Cambodian capital in 2017), it will link passengers directly to the two cities.
+Emirates links Phnom Penh and Bangkok with its new daily service.
+Although this is not the first Emirates route to fly to Phnom Penh (they launched flights to the Cambodian capital in 2017), it will link passengers directly to the two cities.
 Flight EK370 departs daily from Dubai International Airport at 8.45am and arrives in Bangkok at 6.15pm.
 The same flight departs Bangkok at 8pm, arriving at Phnom Penh International Airport at 9.25pm.
 On the return segment, flight EK371 departs Phnom Penh at 11.20pm and arrives in Bangkok at 12.40am the following day.
 It leaves for Dubai at 2.25am, arriving at 5.35am.

 Flight time: 9 hours 45 minutes